Mombasa Port: Business Affected by Inefficiency

 Kenya Uganda Transportation Cost

-Rising transportation costs to ship goods between Kenya and Uganda have become an acute problem for the business community of East Africa.
-To combat this, the Ugandan traders are planning to revive the National Trade and Facilitation Forum (NTF) and form a shippers’ council to fight soaring transport costs on the country’s Northern Corridor.
-NTF is aiming to reduce transportation costs through the removal of trade barriers as well as to harmonise the transport policies of countries along the Northern Corridor.
-Other countries on the corridor are the Democratic Republic of Congo, Rwanda, Burundi and Southern Sudan.
+Rising transportation costs to ship goods between Kenya and Uganda have historically been an acute problem for the business community of East Africa.
+To combat this, Ugandan traders have aggressively pushed to empower the National Trade and Facilitation Forum (NTF) and regional shippers’ councils to fight soaring transport costs on the country’s vital Northern Corridor.
+The NTF aims to reduce logistics costs through the removal of non-tariff trade barriers and the harmonization of transport policies across the corridor, which also serves the Democratic Republic of Congo, Rwanda, Burundi, and South Sudan.

-For instance, while it costs between $1,400 and $1,700 to ship a 40-foot container from Dubai to Mombasa, the average transportation and clearing cost for the same container between Mombasa and Kampala is $3,800.
-A 20-foot container costs a trader $2,250.
+The cost disparity is stark: historically, while it costs between $1,400 and $1,700 to ship a 40-foot container thousands of miles from Dubai to Mombasa, the average inland transportation and clearing cost for that exact same container over the short distance between Mombasa and Kampala can skyrocket to $3,800.

-This forces the traders to pass on the extra costs to consumers.
-As a result, prices of certain goods are non-competitive.
-Almost 50 per cent of the costs incurred by most Ugandan traders go into handling port and transport expenses.
-If these costs were mitigated price levels would fall significantly.
+This massive logistical overhead forces traders to pass extra costs directly onto consumers, making the prices of regional goods less competitive globally.
+Almost 50 per cent of the costs incurred by most Ugandan traders go solely into handling port and transport expenses.
+If these logistical bottlenecks are mitigated, domestic price levels would fall significantly.

 Related Articles